-Many faculty in the Chemistry department conduct research continually.
+Many faculty in the Chemistry department conduct research continually (see pictures of summer research students below).
 Opportunities to work on research in the areas of mechanistic investigations, materials synthesis, development and optimization of new synthetic methods, environmental monitoring and remediation, as well as developing new methods of chemical education are all projects that welcome the participation of our STEM majors.
-Current research projects accepting student researchers are:

-Besides the research opportunities available at Carroll, the National Science Foundation supports summer undergraduate researchers at other institutions.
-A stipend, typically $4-5K, and housing are frequently covered by the program.
+Besides the research opportunities available at Carroll, the National Science Foundation supports summer undergraduate researchers at other institutions across the country.
+A stipend, typically $5,000-5,5000 and housing are frequently covered by the program.
+Many programs pay for the student research to travel to a national conference and presnt their work.
 A wide variety of research projects are available, at U.S. institutions both nearby (Montana State University) and far away.
 A complete listing of host institutions and research foci are available at the NSF-REU website.

 Carroll's Biology and Chemistry Programs offer students excellent internship opportunities with the Montana Department of Environmental Quality, Shodair Hospital Cytogenetics Laboratory, private environmental consultant firms, and the Montana Heritage Program.
 In addition to the academic credits earned during the internship, students have an opportunity to apply classroom principles to real problems around Montana.